dongliang3571/Java-Notes/README.md

 - Specifying a default bean which allows being overridden in the case that a more specific bean of the same type is present in the context (for example: using a default authentication mechanism unless someone decides to replace it with his own custom authentication)

+#### More @ConditionalXXX

+Spring Boot comes with its own set of additional @Conditional annotations, which make developers' lives easier.
+(Note, that the following parameter values of the @Conditional annotations are just an example)

+`@ConditionalOnBean(DataSource.class)`.
+The condition is true only if the user specified a DataSource @Bean in a @Configuration.

+`@ConditionalOnClass(DataSource.class)`.
+The condition is true if the DataSource class is on the classpath.

+`@ConditionalOnCloudPlatform(CloudPlatform.Heroku)`.
+The condition is true if the CloudPlatform is set to Heroku.

+`@ConditionalOnExpression("someSpELExpression)`.
+The condition is true if the SpEL expression is true.

+`@ConditionalOnJava(JavaVersion.EIGHT)`.
+The condition is true if the current Java version is 8.

+`@ConditionalOnJndi("java:comp/env/ejb/myEJB")`.
+The condition is true if the specified JNDI context exists.

+`@ConditionalOnMissingBean(DataSource.class)`.
+The condition is true if the user did not specify a DataSource @Bean in any @Configuration.

+`@ConditionalOnMissingClass(DataSource.class)`.
+The condition is true if the DataSource class is not on the classpath.

+`@ConditionalOnNotWebApplication`.
+The condition is true if the application is not a web application.

+`@ConditionalOnProperty("my.property")`.
+The condition is true if my.property is set.

+`@ConditionalOnResource("classpath:my.properties")`.
+The condition is true if my.properties exists.

+`@ConditionalOnSingleCandidate(DataSource.class)`.
+Matches if there is exactly one primary DataSource bean specified in your application.

+`@ConditionalOnWebApplication`.
+The condition is true if the application is a web application.

+So, in short, with Spring Boot you do not have to write the most common conditions yourself (like checking for a property).
+Instead, you can use its enhanced @Conditional annotations.

 #### @Configuration